wp-plugins/localcurrency/readme.txt

 No screenshots exist at this time, but you can see the plugin in action on my [Cost of living in China](http://www.jobsinchina.com/blog/the-cost-of-living-in-china/) post.

 == Changelog ==

+= 2.8 (21st May 2015) =
+* Update: Updated the currency list to reflect which currencies are used in which countries in 2015.
+* Minor Change: Changed the order of the dropdown list of currencies on the front end of the site to alphabetical.
+* Minor Change: Modified the activation function so that it also deals with updates.
+* Minor Change: Tweaked the Powered By wording to make it shorter when there is no link
+* Minor Change: Changed the default setting for whether to link to the plugin home page to off.

 = 2.7 (23rd October 2014) =
 * Fixed Major Bug: The URL required for the call to Yahoo!
 Finance changed, so conversions stopped happening.